Nancy Khan

 Also, two watches were found, which was what she had indicated were stolen right after finding the body.

-Shell casings that were found at the crime scene match the gun case.
+Shell casings that were found with the crime scene matched the gun case.

 That was maybe our first indicator of possibly what the murder weapon was.

-there's not really a tracking system as far as you purchase a gun and so there's a database where i can go in and say you know does nancy call
+There's not really a tracking system as far as you purchase a gun.
+And so there's a database where I can go in and say, you know, does Nancy Connor own a gun?

-a gun atf doesn't really have the capabilities of that type of database however there is, if you go to Sporting Goods store and you buy a pistol, there's a record of you purchasing that gun.
+ATF doesn't really have the capabilities of that type of database.
+However, there is, if you go to Sporting Goods store and you buy a pistol, there's a record of you purchasing that gun.

 So that was entered.